Rhinoplasty Surgery, New York City

 Many surgeries can be performed at the same time as a rhinoplasty.
 In fact, multiple procedures done together require only one healing period instead of more than one recovery.
 Cost can also be decreased as the first operative hour is the most expensive, and insurance can help with functional problems of the nose.
 Common nasal procedures combined with rhinoplasty are listed below.

-Dr. Bennett can address causes of recurrent acute sinusitis or chronic sinus infections during a rhinoplasty.
+Sinus Surgery: Dr. Bennett can address the causes of recurrent acute sinusitis or chronic sinus infections during a rhinoplasty.
 Recover is similar with or without sinus surgery.
 Insurance will generally pay for the functional portion of any surgery.